-The Hollywood life bring us to a red carpet where they profess their vows, symbolizing their union in matrimony.
+Hollywood life brings us to a red carpet where they profess their vows, symbolizing their union in matrimony.
 Ann, the bride, throws out the bouquet to the hungry media as they exit the scene to express their love for each other musically in a more secluded location.

-Good taste prevails in all musical numbers, even with “We love each other so much” singing while having sex and not in the shower, precisely as normal people do.
+Good taste prevails in all musical numbers, even with “We love each other so much” singing while having sex and not in the shower, precisely as ordinary people do.
 Nevertheless, the arrival of their first baby will change their lives forever.

 As their marriage life lingers, the dramatic music elevates the crescendo - suggesting an extramarital affair.

-As we mentioned before, the story centers on the distortion and deconstruction of Henry, the infamous and irreverent comedian with low self-esteem and plenty of addictions.
+As we mentioned, the story centers on the distortion and deconstruction of Henry, the infamous and irreverent comedian with low self-esteem and plenty of addictions.
 Henry’s stand-up shows are worth our full attention because he foreshadows his following steps in his intimate and outrageous monologues.

 Ann feels trapped in a toxic relationship.
 She and her innocent baby named Annette will try to move out once and for all.

 French-born Oscar winner Marion Cotillard is exquisite, delicate, and gentle as her character turns haunting.